5jt/dyalog-cookbook/manuscript/16_WindowsRegistry.md

 [^wikipedia]: The Wikipedia on the Windows Registry:
 <https://en.wikipedia.org/wiki/Windows_Registry>

-[^deflection]: The MSDN on 32-bit and 64-bit applications and the Windows Registry
+[^deflection]: The MSDN on 32-bit and 64-bit applications and the Windows Registry:
 <https://msdn.microsoft.com/en-us/library/windows/desktop/ms724072(v=vs.85).aspx>